 #29 Search for Hairy Highland Coos

 The hairy Highland cows – or coos – are a symbol of Scotland.
-The Highland cattle breed has a double coat; long hair to keep the wind and rain at bay and a shorter undercoat to help keep them warm.
+The Highland cattle breed has a double coat.
+Long hair to keep the wind and rain at bay and a shorter undercoat to help keep them warm.

+The massive beasts are truly a sight – and seeking them out is one of the mandatory things to do in Inverness, Scotland.
 The best place close to Inverness to find hairy cows is at the paddock next to the shops at Dochgarroch Locks on the Caledonian Canal.

 That said, a much larger herd of Highland cattle are found outside the village of Foyers near Camerons Tea Rooms and Farm Shop.
-If the cows are not right behind Camerons, make your way down the one-lane road that runs above it and you will likely find the cows out at pasture.
+If the cows are not right behind Camerons, make your way down the one-lane road that runs above it and you will likely find them out at pasture.

-Getting There: Visitors without a car can visit Foyers by using the Highlands Council public bus 302.
+Travel Tip: Visitors without a car can visit Foyers by using the Highlands Council public bus 302.
 The Foyers bus stop is just a short walk from Camerons Tea Rooms.

 #30 Trek through Cairngorms National Park